VictorBusque/Ethereum_Citizen_Database/README.md

 Then you will be able to use the MN_Send_ether.py script that given an account (usually from the eth_nodes datadir) and an amount of ether, is able to send this ether (requiring a transaction, and therefore, mining).
 With all of this you will be able to start using the Ethereum network successfully.

 Since the main function of mainNode is to mine, in mainNode_utils the mine_trans_auto.sh file is also available, which allows you to automatically mine when there are pending transactions.
-# Previous before being able to create the other nodes:
+# Previous steps before being able to create the other nodes:
 Once the mainNode is created, you have to create a Manager of your network.
 For this purpose, the following steps must be carried out:

 1.- Create an Administrative Entity: